thedakeen/kaspi-api-wrapper/README.md

-# Kaspi Pay API Wrapper
+# Kaspi Pay/QR API Wrapper

 This service acts as a middleware between your application and Kaspi Pay's payment processing system.
 It implements three integration schemes described in the Kaspi Pay API documentation: